grafana/mimir/docs/sources/configuration/config-file-reference.md

   # CLI flag: -api.response-compression-enabled
   [response_compression_enabled: <boolean> | default = false]

-  # Allows to skip label name validation via header on the http write path.
-Use
+  # [advanced] Allows to skip label name validation via header on the http write
-  # with caution as it breaks PromQL.
-Allowing this for external clients allows
+  # path.
+Use with caution as it breaks PromQL.
+Allowing this for external
-  # any client to send invalid label names.
-After enabling it, requests with a
+  # clients allows any client to send invalid label names.
+After enabling it,
-  # specific HTTP header set to true will not have label names validated.
+  # requests with a specific HTTP header set to true will not have label names
+  # validated.
   # CLI flag: -api.skip-label-name-validation-header-enabled
   [skip_label_name_validation_header_enabled: <boolean> | default = false]

-  # HTTP URL path under which the Alertmanager ui and api will be served.
+  # [advanced] HTTP URL path under which the Alertmanager ui and api will be
+  # served.
   # CLI flag: -http.alertmanager-http-prefix
   [alertmanager_http_prefix: <string> | default = "/alertmanager"]

-  # HTTP URL path under which the Prometheus api will be served.
+  # [advanced] HTTP URL path under which the Prometheus api will be served.
   # CLI flag: -http.prometheus-http-prefix
   [prometheus_http_prefix: <string> | default = "/prometheus"]